shapoco/mamefont/README.md

 The Small Format (`largeFont` = 0) can be applied when all of the following conditions are met:

 - 1 ≦ `glyphWidth` ≦ 16 for all glyphs.
-- 0 ≦ `xSpacing` ≦ 3 for all glyphs.
+- 0 ≦ `xSpaceOffset` ≦ 3 for all glyphs.
 - 0 ≦ `xStepBack` ≦ 3 for all glyphs.
 - 0 ≦ `entryPoint` ≦ 509 for all glyphs.
+- `useAltTop` = 0 and `useAltBottom` = 0 for all glyphs.

 For Small Format, all of `entryPoint` must be aligned to 2-Byte boundaries.

-In the monospaced format, the width of each glyph is specified by `maxGlyphWidth`, and the spacing between characters is specified by `xMonoSpacing`.
+In the monospaced format, the width of each glyph is specified by `maxGlyphWidth`, and the spacing between characters is specified by `xSpace`.

 The size of the glyph table must be a multiple of 2 bytes.
 If the total size of each field does not reach a 2-byte boundary, padding must be inserted at the end.
 The padding value must be 0xFF.